 Finally, the changes are transferred from the Tokyo transit node to the other node in this location.

-- Updates of anti-malware and URL filtering information for the respective modules (engines) of Secure Web Gateway are only distributed between nodes in Tokyo and between nodes in New York.
+- Updates of anti-malware and URL filtering information for the respective modules (engines) of Web Gateway are only distributed between nodes in Tokyo and between nodes in New York.

 This allows you to account for differences in the network structure of locations, which is advisable regarding the download of potentially large update files.